-NAJA staff announced the project during the membership meeting at the 2018 National Native Media Conference.
-During and after the meeting, a preliminary survey was conducted among the membership to gather early data on some of the critical questions that the project hopes to address.
-The early results were revealing:
+NAJA announced the project during the membership meeting at the 2018 National Native Media Conference.
+During and after the meeting, a survey was conducted among the membership to gather preliminary data on some of the critical questions that the project will study.
+This preliminary survey revealed:

 The project will be conducted in four phases: